The geometry of maximal representations of surface groups into SO(2,n): Introduction

 \subsection{Labourie's conjecture for maximal representations in rank $2$}

 A drawback of non-abelian Hodge theory is that it parameterizes representations of a surface group in a way that depends on the choice of a complex structure on the surface.
-In particular, such parameterizations do not have a natural action of the mapping class group of $\Sigma.$ One would overcome this issue by finding a canonical way to associate to a given surface group representation a complex structure on the surface.
+In particular, such parameterizations do not have a natural action of the mapping class group of $\Sigma.$ One would overcome this issue by finding a canonical way to associate a complex structure on the surface to a given surface group representation.
 To this intent, Labourie \cite{labourieenergy} suggested the following approach.

 Let $\Teich(\Sigma)$ denote the Teichm\"uller space of marked complex structures on $\Sigma$.
-For each reductive representation $\rho$ of $\Gamma$ into a semi-simple Lie group $\mathrm{G},$ one can associate a functional on $\Teich(\Sigma)$ called the \emph{energy functional}.
+For each reductive representation $\rho$ of $\Gamma$ into a semi-simple Lie group $\mathrm{G},$ one can associate a function on $\Teich(\Sigma)$ called the \emph{energy function}.

-\begin{defi} The {\em energy functional} $\E_\rho$ is the function that associates to a complex structure $J$ on $\Sigma$ the energy of the $\rho$-equivariant harmonic map from $(\widetilde{\Sigma}, J)$ to the Riemannian symmetric space $G/K$. \end{defi} The existence of such an equivariant harmonic map was proven by Corlette \cite{corlette}.
-By a theorem of Sacks-Uhlenbeck and Schoen-Yau \cite{sacksuhlenbeck,schoenyau}, $J$ is a critical point of $\E_\rho$ if and only if the $\rho$-equivariant harmonic map from $(\widetilde{\Sigma}, J)$ to $G/K$ is weakly conformal or, equivalently, if its image is a branched minimal surface in $G/K$.
-Labourie showed in \cite{labourieenergy} that if the representation $\rho$ is Anosov, then its energy functional is proper, and thus admits a critical point.
+\begin{defi} The {\em energy function} $\E_\rho$ is the function that associates to a complex structure $J$ on $\Sigma$ the energy of the $\rho$-equivariant harmonic map from $(\widetilde{\Sigma}, J)$ to the Riemannian symmetric space $G/K$. \end{defi} The existence of such an equivariant harmonic map was proven by Corlette \cite{corlette}.
+By a theorem of Sacks and Uhlenbeck \cite{sacksuhlenbeck} and Schoen and Yau \cite{schoenyau}, $J$ is a critical point of $\E_\rho$ if and only if the $\rho$-equivariant harmonic map from $(\widetilde{\Sigma}, J)$ to $G/K$ is weakly conformal or, equivalently, if its image is a branched minimal surface in $G/K$.
+Labourie showed in \cite{labourieenergy} that if the representation $\rho$ is Anosov, then its energy function is proper, and thus admits a critical point.
 He conjectured that, for Hitchin representations, this critical point is unique.

 \begin{conj}[Labourie] Let $\Gamma$ be the fundamental group of a closed oriented surface $\Sigma$ of genus at least two.
 If $\rho$ is a Hitchin representation of $\Gamma$ into a real split Lie group $G$, then there is a unique complex structure $J\in\Teich(\Sigma)$ on $\Sigma$ such that the $\rho$-equivariant harmonic map from $(\widetilde{\Sigma}, J)$ to $G/K$ is weakly conformal. \end{conj}